Pinterest

 Directed by George Abbott; Choreographed by Jack Cole; Uncredited staging and choreography by Jerome Robbins

-Scenic Design by Tony Walton; Costume Design by Tony Walton; Lighting Design by Jean Rosenthal; Hair Design by D. Rusty Bonaccorso; Wig Design by Bob Kelly
+Scenic Design by Tony Walton; Costume Design by Tony Walton; Lighting Design by Jean Rosenthal; Hair Stylist: D. Rusty Bonaccorso; Wig Design by Bob Kelly

 General Manager: Carl Fisher